etiennec78/Home-Automation/ESPHome-Firmwares/Philips-LivingColors/README.md

 4. Hardware Setup:
    * Unplug the lamp
+   * Solder your ESP32
+     * LivingColors: Remove power from the microcontroller, then solder your ESP32 by following the pictures below
-   * Solder pins +, -, R, G, B from the led controller to the ESP32 as shown in [this tutorial](https://thewerner.medium.com/a-brain-for-the-light-c5b290c2e31a)
+     * LivingColors Micro: Solder pins +, -, R, G, B from the led controller to the ESP32 as shown in [this tutorial](https://thewerner.medium.com/a-brain-for-the-light-c5b290c2e31a)
    * Plug back the lamp

 5. Home Assistant Integration: